 These laid back cats spend so much time entertaining themselves with water.
 Clever Maine Coons can even teach themselves how to turn on the faucet to get running water!

 The Maine Coon is a vocal cat breed that often chirps, trills, and talks to its owners to get what it wants, whether that be food or attention.
 They do not meow like normal cats.

 Here is a YouTube video of Katrina Stewardson’s Maine Coon cat talking:

 Are Maine Coons One Person Cats?

-Maine Coons can thrive with just one owner, so long as they get plenty of love and attention each day.
+This affectionate cat breed will thrive with just one owner, provided you give them plenty of love and attention each day.

 How Do Maine Coons Show Affection?

 Maine Coon cats are affectionate to their owners in far more subtler ways than dogs are.